renatewr/kaldi-hugo-cms-template/site/content/products.md

     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items:
         - 3 lbs of coffee per month
-        - Green or roasted beans"
+        - Green or roasted beans
         - One or two varieties of beans"
       plan: Small
       price: '50'